 We first had to get transported to the actual sleeper bus, via a minivan.
 And that 30-minute minivan ride was quite stressful.
 The driver drove like a madman, there were no seatbelts in the van (not rare in Vietnam), and the driver even got pulled over for speeding!

 When we eventually reached the actual sleeper bus, we were in for a nice surprise.
 We had seats all the way in the back, where there are two levels of 5 seats.
-The bus was entirely full, so that meant I was sandwiched between a local Vietnamese dude and my girlfriend.
-Also, I’m quite tall – for those of you who don’t know, I’m from the Netherlands – so the seating arrangement wasn’t really comfortable to begin with!
+The bus was entirely full, so that meant I was sandwiched between a local Vietnamese dude and Rachel.
+Also, I’m quite tall – for those of you who don’t know, I’m from the Netherlands – so the seating arrangement wasn’t really comfortable, to begin with!

 Needless to say, I didn’t do much sleeping on this sleeper bus.

 Luckily, the 4G network in Vietnam is surprisingly stable and fast, so I was able to watch The Office all the way! 🙂

 We eventually arrived in Ha Giang at 03:30 in the morning.
 The planned arrival time was 01:00, so something obviously went wrong here.
 But we made it!
 That was all that mattered to us!
 We checked into our 24-hour hotel and crashed on the beds as soon as we closed the door behind us.

 It was a long and stressful day, but we made it all the way from Ha Long Bay to Ha Giang!